alexander-kastil/az-204/Setup/readme.md

 curl https://raw.githubusercontent.com/ARambazamba/AZ-204/main/Setup/create-lab-vm.sh | bash
 ```

 > Note: The image name of the Windows 10:20h2 image changes frequently.
 You might have to update the image name.
-Get a list of all Windows 10 images: `az vm image list -f "Windows-10" --all`
+Get a list of all Windows 10 images: `az vm image list -f "Windows-10 --location westeurope" --all`.
+Remember to support WSL2 you must have at least patch level `20h2`

 ![create-labvm](_images/create-lab-vm.jpg)